 I am a Ph.D. candidate in American Politics and Political Methodogy in the Department of Political Science and a Graduate Research Affiliate in the Center for the Study of Democratic Institutions at Vanderbilt University.
-I graduated magna cum laude from the University of California, Los Angeles with a B.A. in Political Science.
-In March 2023, I was a Democracy Center Visiting Scholar at the University of Rochester.
-I am on the 2023–2024 job market and my current CV can be accessed here.
+I will be a postdoctoral associate in the Center for the Study of American Politics at Yale University for AY 2024–2025 before joining Yale’s Department of Political Science as an Assistant Professor in 2025.
+Previously, I was a Democracy Center Visiting Scholar at the University of Rochester and earned my B.A. in Political Science from the University of California, Los Angeles.

 My research and teaching interests center around American politics with emphases on the U.S. Congress, money in politics, electoral campaigns, political organizations, legislative representation, and quantitative methodology.